 2) Several topics and class meetings for this course will require additional or alternate readings not found in the textbook.
-These materials are listed by date on the Topics and Readings Schedule, and will be uploaded to the course Moodle site in .pdf format for download.
-It is the student's responsibility to access and review the appropriate materials for the assigned class period.
+These materials are listed in the Lecture Topics section of this syllabus, and will be uploaded to the course Moodle site in .pdf format for download.
+It is the student's responsibility to access and read the appropriate materials for the assigned class period.
 If the documents are unavailable or cannot be accessed for any reason, inform the instructor so that technical issues can be corrected/modified.